- Places to Explore

 Even without the Oratoire (as well as the Cimetière de Notre-Dame-des-Neiges, another site worth seeing), Côte-des-Neiges is a district worth visiting.
 It's also an area where the dominant languages are neither English nor French.

 It's largely working-class immigrants who live here—Filipino, Latin American, Southeast Asian, West Indian, Arab, Jewish, Chinese, and most recently people from Eastern Europe and Africa.
-It's also home to a sizable student population, many of whom attend the Université de Montréal, as well as other smaller surrounding colleges and universities.
+It's also home to a sizable number of students, many of whom attend the Université de Montréal, as well as other smaller surrounding colleges and universities.

 Côte-des-Neiges at a Glance